ocimar84/Holiday/README.md

 # User experience

 As an unauthorized user:
+* Ability to access all the features and functions available to an authorized user, such as booking holidays, changing or canceling bookings, and viewing personal information.
-* I can navigate the site easily and efficiently to view all the content I need
+* A user-friendly interface that makes it easy to navigate the site and find the desired information or features.
-* I can see login page and password
-* The process of creating an account is simple and easy
+* Clear and concise instructions on how to use the site's features and functions, including any necessary steps for booking or modifying a holiday.
+* A reliable and secure system for booking holidays, changing bookings, and canceling bookings.
+* Prompt and effective customer support, including email or phone support, for any questions or issues that may arise during the booking process or during the holiday itself.

 As an authorized user:
-* I can do everything an unauthorized user can
+* Navigate the site easily and efficiently to view all the content you need.
+* Create an account with a simple and easy process.
-* I can book days to holiday for a specific time and date.
+* Book a holiday for a specific time and date, choosing from available options and making payment through the site's secure payment gateway.
-* I receive a confirmation email your holiday.
+* Receive a confirmation email once the booking is complete, which includes all the relevant details about the holiday.
-* Can I change the day of your my holiday to change the date or time
+* Change the day of your holiday to a different date or time, if the website offers this feature.
+This may be subject to availability and may require additional payment if the new dates are more expensive than the original booking.
-* Can I cancel your holiday.
+* Cancel your holiday, if the website offers this feature.
+The cancellation policy would typically be outlined in the terms and conditions.

 As an administrator, I can:
-* See all available holidays.
-* I can authorize or not the requests for holidays.
-* Can create new users if necessary.
+* Viewing all available holidays and managing the booking system to ensure that the website's inventory is up-to-date and accurate.
+* Reviewing and authorizing holiday requests from users, based on criteria such as availability, employee schedule, and other factors.
+* Creating new user accounts if necessary, in order to provide access to the site's features and functions for new employees or customers.
+* Managing user accounts and permissions, including setting access levels, resetting passwords, and monitoring activity on the site.
+* Troubleshooting technical issues and providing support to users, including responding to inquiries and resolving any problems that arise.

 ## User stories
 * Provide a registration option for users to create an account and access the booking features.